 As an F-1 student, you may be eligible to work both on and off campus.
-However, you need to get authorization before beginning work in many cases.
-You must also abide by the rules and restrictions that apply to your employment.
-Failing to do so can jeopardize your immigration status.
+However, in many cases, you need to get authorization before beginning work.
+You must also follow the rules that apply to your employment so you do not jeopardize your immigration status.

-On-campus employment is a job on campus where you are paid by IU.
+On-campus employment is when you have a job on campus and are paid by IU.
 As an F-1 student, you may be employed in a student hourly position or hold an assistantship.
-Learn more »

-Students who wish to work on any IU campus other than Bloomington should send an email to the Office of International Services (email@example.com) or call 812-855-9086 to make an appointment with an international student advisor to discuss this in advance of accepting any employment.
+If you want to work on another IU campus (other than Bloomington), you should email the Office of International Services at email@example.com or all 812-855-9086 and make an appointment with an international student advisor before you accept any employment.

 Curricular Practical Training

 Curricular Practical Training (CPT) is work integral to your program that you do for an off-campus employer in your field of study while you are enrolled as a student.Learn more about Curricular Practical Training

 Optional Practical Training